chaaz/versio/docs/reference.md

 - `plan`: View the update plan.
 - `release`: Apply the update plan: update version numbers, create/update changelogs, and commit/tag/push all changes.
-  - `--dry-run` (`-d`): Don't actually commit, push, tag, or change any files, but otherwise run as if you would.
   - `--show-all` (`-a`): Show the run results for all projects, even those that weren't updated.
+  - `--pause` (`-p <stage>`): Pause the release process before a stage of operation.
+Currently, only the `commit` stage is supported, which means that Versio will exit after it writes any local files, but before it commits, tags, or pushes to the remote repository.
+You can use this feature to perform additional changes before committing your version update.
+This will create a `.versio-paused` file at the top level of your local repository that stores the planned resume
+    action: while this file exists, only the `release --resume` or `release --abort` commands can be used.
+  - `--resume` will perform the planned commits, tags, pushes, etc. which were paused from a previous `release --pause`.
+Any local file changes made after the `release --pause` will also be committed.
+You may supply a different VCS Level to this command than the original `release --pause` command.
+  - `--abort` will simply delete the `.versio-paused` file from a previous `release --pause`, discarding any planned commits, tags, pushes.
+This command will *not* rollback any local changes made as part of the previous `release --pause`; if needed, you should do that yourself with e.g. `git checkout -- .`.
+You can't use both `--resume` and `--abort`.
+  - `--dry-run` (`-d`): Don't actually commit, push, tag, or change any files, but otherwise run as if you would. `dry-run` is incompatible with `--pause`, `--resume`, and `--abort`.
 - `init`:
   - `--max-depth` (`-d <depth>`): The maximum directory depth that Versio will search for projects.
 Defaults to `5`.

   Run this command at the base directory of an uninitialized repository.
   It will search the repository for projects, and create a new `.versio.yaml` config based on what it finds.
+It will also append `/.versio-paused` to your `.gitignore` file, as a safety measure while using the `release --pause` command.

 ## Common project types
 [Common project types]: #common-project-types